Join us from Monday 22 – Sunday 28 January to ensure more women know how they can reduce their risk of cervical cancer.

 - Every day in the UK 9 women are diagnosed with cervical cancer

-- 3 women lose their lives from the disease every day
+- Around 2 women lose their lives from the disease every day

-- Cervical cancer is the most common cancer in women aged 35
+- Cervical cancer is the most common cancer in women under 35

-- 75% of cervical cancers are prevented by cervical screening (smear tests)
+- 75% of cervical cancers can be prevented by cervical screening (smear tests)